 IF MILK IS UNIQUE, WHY DOES IT ALL TASTE THE SAME?

 Pastuerisation, refrigeration and homogenisation are all methods of standardising milk.
 Milk that has been processed in this way is not intended to have unique characteristics.
 Heavily processed milk does not make interesting cheese.
-That is why The Little Deli seeks out cheese made from raw, single farm milk.
+That is why, wherever possible, The Little Deli seeks out cheese made from raw, single farm milk.

 WHAT FACTORS INFLUENCE MILK FLAVOUR?